tylerjmorg/copyright-updater/README.md

 Add both `data-copyright-year="YYYY"` and `data-copyright-endyear="YYYY"` to any HTML tag.
 Preferably an empty `span`.
 Change out "YYYY" to the year you want.
 Example: `<span data-copyright-year="1996" data-copyright-endyear="2013"></span>` will spit out "1996-2013".

 ## Little Tip
 The `data-copyright-year` and `data-copyright-endyear` are string values if you need to add lettering to the years.
 If for whatever reason you need BC or AD, you can totally do so.
+Or you can switch the years to two digits.
+To each their own!
 ## Maintenance
 Just change the currentYear const on line 1 in the file to whatever year it currently is.
 This is done once a year, then all of your websites are updated!